indexdata/localindices/doc/manual/02-using.md

 * `containsHeader`: default `"yes"`, specifies if the first line in the files contains the header line

-* `headerLine`: no default, allows to override or specify headers, the format need to match the data format, e.g `headers="title,author,description"`
+* `headerLine`: no default, allows to override or specify headers, format is a comma-separated list  e.g `headers="title,author,description"`

 ##### Connector Specific Information: \